 N.B.
 Where job roles have been specified for this Apprenticeship, it should be borne in mind that in increasingly converged industries, apprentices will very likely be trained in a varied range of skills that cover tasks from a number of traditional job roles.
-This is reflected in the flexibility of both the Competence and Knowledge Elements of the framework, for which any combination of the optional units is valid.
+This is reflected in the flexibility of both the Combined qualification and the Competence and Knowledge Elements of the framework.

 Please note that this Apprenticeship is also relevant to employers outside of 'Creative Media' - possibly those who have team members responsible for using digital technology for creative purposes.
+When apprentices have achieved the required number and combination of credits, they will receive their Diploma, and claim for their Apprenticeship completion certificate from the Certifying Authority, Creative Skillset.